fingerskier/Interlude/README.md

 - cfwebsocket handles Flash fallback for deficient browsers :)
 Using Angular's event-system data to/from the server is handled.
 Using CFCs web-socket events are handled by the server.
-Other conventions are used to persist controllers and services in various scopes.
+Pluggable architecture to add/subtract features easily.

 Why?
 ----
-The only thing simpler than CF development is starting with a working application that can be molded into your vision.
+The only thing simpler than CF development is not having to start it from scratch...

 API